Gexkill/sweng2/RASD/src/index.md

 * We assume that if sharing option is selected it is not possible make a reservation for more than one person (it is not possible specify the number of passengers).
 * All taxi drivers of the city are regulated and use this system
 * The client cannot cancel a request
+* We assume that we need a requests queue

 ##Constrains